Modra – St John’s Church

 History

-In 1763 the chancel was rebuilt, the chancel arcade was widened, new vaults and transformed windows were installed, and a new sacristy was added to the southern side of the chancel.
-Minor modifications were made in the 19th and 20th centuries.
-In 2011, the renovation of the building began, which explained its architectural development and brought the discovery of medieval frescoes.
+In 1763, the chancel was rebuilt – an early modern vault was inserted, the rood arcade was widened, the windows were transformed, and a new sacristy was added on the southern side of the presbytery.
+Minor modifications to the church were carried out in the 19th and 20th centuries.
+In the 1870s, after the construction of a new Catholic church in the center of Modra, the church of St. John gradually fell out of use.
+In 2011, the renovation of the building began, which explained its architectural development and discovered medieval frescoes.

 Architecture